descholar-ceo/accommodations-directory/README.md

 ## Getting Started
 To get a local copy up and running follow the following simple steps.

-### A. Prequisite
+### A. Pre-requisite
-There is no special prequisite to run this project locally
+There is no special pre-requisite to run this project locally

 ### B. Setup
 1. Clone this repository with `git clone https://github.com/descholar-ceo/accommodations-directory.git`